August 15, 2025

 There are several ways to represent vectors in LaTeX.
 The most common approaches are using bold notation and arrow notation.
 Here are the standard methods:

 The most common way to write vectors is using bold notation.
-Use \mathbf{}
+Use \mathbf{} for bold vectors:

-For unit vectors, you typically use \hat{}
+For unit vectors, you typically use \hat{} with bold notation:

 Arrow notation is also popular, especially in physics.
-Use \vec{}
+Use \vec{}:

 Vectors are often represented as column matrices.
 Here are different ways to format vector components: